On finite generation in magnitude (co)homology, and its torsion: Basic notions

 Observe that, in discussing properties related to finite generation, it is often possible to restrict to principal projective modules.
 Indeed, by \cite[Proposition~3.1.1]{Grobner_Cat}, the category~${\Rep}_R(\mathbf{C})$ is Noetherian if and only if every principal projective module $\cP_c$ is Noetherian.

-\begin{example} One of the main examples of Noetherian categories is the representation category of $\mathbf{FI}$-modules.
-Let~$\mathbf{FI}$ be the category of finite sets and injections.
-Then, by \cite[Theorem A]{FI_Noetherian}, the category~${\Rep}_R(\mathbf{FI})$ is Noetherian, for any ring $R$. \end{example}
+\begin{example} Denote by $\mathbf{FI}$ the category of finite sets and injective functions.
+Then, the category~${\Rep}_R(\mathbf{FI})$ is Noetherian by~\cite[Theorem A]{FI_Noetherian} for any Noetherian ring~$R$. \end{example}

 The category $\mathbf{FI}$ is an example of an $EI$-category, \emph{i.e.}~a category in which every endomorphism is an isomorphism.
-More generally, it was proven by L\"uck~\cite[Lemma~16.10]{MR1027600} that~${\Rep}_R(\mathbf{C})$ is Noetherian, for any finite $EI$-category $\mathbf{C}$ and Noetherian ring~$R$.
+It was proven that~${\Rep}_R(\mathbf{C})$ is Noetherian, for any finite $EI$-category $\mathbf{C}$ and Noetherian ring~$R$~\cite[Lemma~16.10]{MR1027600}.
 This result was further extended to infinite $EI$-categories (satisfying some mild combinatorial conditions) in~\cite[Theorem~3.7]{MR3358549}.

-\begin{example} Another example is the category $\mathbf{FA}$ of finite sets and all functions.
-If $R$ is a left Noetherian ring, then the category~${\Rep}_R(\mathbf{FA})$ is Noetherian by~\cite[Corollary~7.3.5]{Grobner_Cat}. \end{example}
+\begin{example} Let $\mathbf{FA}$ be the category of finite sets, and all functions.
+Then, the category~${\Rep}_R(\mathbf{FA})$ is Noetherian~\cite[Corollary~7.3.5]{Grobner_Cat} for any Noetherian commutative unital ring $R$. \end{example}

 Following the seminal paper \cite{FI-modules}, Noetherian properties of various other categories have been extensively investigated, in particular thanks to the techniques developed by Sam and Snowden in \cite{Grobner_Cat}.
-One of the main results in the latter paper is that, for a given category~$\bC$ (with some combinatorial assumptions), and a left Noetherian ring $R$, the associated category of representations is Noetherian as well.
-Before recalling the combinatorial conditions to be required on the category~$\bC$, and stating the main result in this section, we need a definition.
+One of the main results in the latter paper is that, for a given category~$\bC$ (with some combinatorial assumptions), and a (possibly non-commutative) left Noetherian ring $R$, the associated category of representations is Noetherian as well.